ZhenyingZhu/StudyNotes/SystemDesign.md

 Current directions for RPC

-- use futures (promises) to encapsulate asynchronous actions that may fail.
+- use futures (promises) to encapsulate asynchronous actions that may fail. **[KEY]**
-- Futures also simplify situations where you need to make requests to multiple services in parallel, and combine their results.
+- Futures also simplify situations where you need to make requests to multiple services in parallel, and combine their results. **[KEY]**
 - gRPC supports streams, a series of requests and reponses over time.
-- service discovery: client to find which IP and which port for a service
+- service discovery: client to find which IP and which port for a service **[KEY]**
 - a RESTful API is good for experimentation and debugging because it is widely supported by standard tools, langs, platforms.
 So use REST for public APIs, while RPC for internal data transfer.

 Data encoding and evolution for RPC

 - Can assumpt that all servers update first, then clients.
 So only backward compatibility is needed
 - RPC can be used across org boundaries so cannot force clients to upgrade.
 So need to maintain compatibility for longer time.
 If need to make a breaking change, need to maintain different API versions side by side.
-- For RESTful APIs, append the API version to the URL or in the HTTP `Accept` Header.
+- For RESTful APIs, append the API version to the URL or in the HTTP `Accept` Header. **[KEY]**
-- For services that use API keys to identify a particular client, another option is to store a client’s requested API version on the server and to allow this version selection to be updated through a separate administrative interface **Q**
+- For services that use API keys to identify a particular client, another option is to store a client’s requested API version on the server and to allow this version selection to be updated through a separate administrative interface **[KEY]**

 Message-Passing Dataflow

 - data is transferred async
-- message: a client request
+- message: a client request **[KEY]**
-- message broker: aka. message queue or message-oriented middleware. message transferred through it and stored temporarily
+- message broker: aka. message queue or message-oriented middleware. message transferred through it and stored temporarily **[KEY]**
-- work as a buffer. improve system reliability
+- work as a buffer. improve system reliability **[KEY]**
-- It can automatically redeliver messages to a process that has crashed, and thus prevent messages from being lost.
+- It can automatically redeliver messages to a process that has crashed, and thus prevent messages from being lost. **[KEY]**
 - sender doesn't need to know the IP and the port of the receiver.
-In cloud it is useful.
+In cloud it is useful. **[KEY]**
-- one message can be sent to multiple recipient.
+- one message can be sent to multiple recipient. **[KEY]**
-- sender doesn't need to know who is the receiver
+- sender doesn't need to know who is the receiver **[KEY]**
 - But sender usually doesn't expect to wait and receive response in message dataflow.
-It is one-way.
+It is one-way. **[KEY]**

 Message brokers

-- RabbitMQ, Apache Kafka
+- RabbitMQ, Apache Kafka **[KEY]**
-- Terms: producer - queue - consumer. producer - topic - subscriber.
+- Terms: producer - queue - consumer. producer - topic - subscriber. **[KEY]**
-- one consumer might public to another queue as a producer.
+- one consumer might public to another queue as a producer. **[KEY]**
 - to broker, message is just bytes, so any encoding works

 Distributed actor frameworks

 - actor model: a programming model for concurrency in a single process.
 Each actor represents one client, have some local state and communicates with other actors by sending and receiving asynchronous messages.
-Since each actor processes only one message at a time, it doesn’t need to worry about threads.
+Since each actor processes only one message at a time, it doesn’t need to worry about threads. **[KEY]**
 - Message delivery is not guaranteed
 - used to scale an application across multiple nodes.
 No matter whether the clients are on the same node or not, use MQ to communicate.

 **HERE**: <https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/ch04.html>